kabisa/theguild.nl/lib/draft/feature_test_phoenix_integration.md

 # Adding a contract
 GIVEN I am looking at the details for a student
-WHEN I click on Add Contract
+WHEN I click on "Add Contract"
 THEN I should be able to enter all the details needed to create a contract

 # Contract created flow
-GIVEN I Have entered all the details for a contract for a student WHEN I create this contract
+GIVEN I have entered all the details for a contract for a student WHEN I create the entered contract
-THEN I should be redirected back to the students overview page AND I should see the contract just created
+THEN I should be back at to the students overview page AND I will see the contract just created
 AND the students parent should receive an email with the details of this new contract

 # Contract approval flow